ec-europa/europa-component-library/src/website/src/pages/ec/components/button/docs/usage.md

 - do not use for site navigation purpose

-# Accessibility
+# Icon only button

-**Icon only**
+All buttons can have their label hidden by using button variant ecl-button--icon-only.

+- label requires to be filled nonetheless, in order to provide context to screen readers
-- always include the label (e.g. “Secondary button”) in the corresponding span class (e.g. “<span class="ecl-button__label" data-ecl-label="true">Secondary button</span>”) and ensure it is adapted to the selected icon, in order to provide the right context to screen-reader user
+- Ensure you adapt the label (e.g. "Secondary button") in < span class="ecl-button\_\_label" data-ecl-label="true">Secondary button</span> to the selected icon, to provide the right context to screen readers